MorseKOB/RS-DCM-6/README.md

 Hopefully it will be obvious where the content is from me and where it is from another source.
 I am not trying to ingringe on any copyrights by pulling this useful information together.

+Thank you to https://www.digchip.com/ for most of the PDF datasheet copies.

 ## About the Device
 The Radio Shack (Tandy Computer Products) DCM-6 (#26-1393) is a 300 BUAD MODEM device that